Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

 \section{Spin-orbit torques in magnetic multilayers}

 This section reviews recent experimental progress in the measurement and characterization of SOT in multilayer systems.
 We first introduce the phenomenological description of SOT commonly used in experiments (Subsection \ref{MML:phen}) and the main techniques employed to measure SOT (Subsection \ref{MML:measurements}).
-Next, we present a survey of different materials, namely NM/FM, AF/FM, semiconductor/FM, and topological-insulator/FM layers (Subsection \ref{MML:exp}), summarizing the most salient features of the SOT observed in these systems.
+Next, we present a survey of different layered materials, namely nonmagnetic metals, semiconductors, and topological insulators coupled to either ferromagnets, ferrimagnets, or antiferromagnets (Subsection \ref{MML:exp}), summarizing the most salient features of the SOT observed in these systems.
 Finally, we describe the SOT-induced magnetization dynamics (Subsection \ref{MML:dynamics}) and switching (Subsection \ref{MML:switching}), and conclude by highlighting examples and perspectives for the implementation of SOT in magnetic devices (Subsection \ref{MML:devices}).